Victoria’s Secret Angel Sara Sampaio Wants You to Know Her Life Isn’t Perfect

 Anyone with an Instagram account can attest to the comparison trap.
-Whether our follower list is comprised of celebrities, beauty influencers or that impossibly beautiful woman who lives up the block, we’ve spent an embarrassing amount of time insta-stalking someone’s page.
+Whether our follower list is made up of celebrities, beauty influencers or that impossibly beautiful woman who lives up the block, we’ve all spent an embarrassing amount of time Insta-stalking someone’s page.
 We’ve wondered how they manage to look nearly flawless in every selfie, go on picturesque vacations and rub elbows with other good-looking people, all while avoiding the same anxiety we experience observing their life from a distance.

-And though we wouldn’t completely write off someone who claims to not be caught in this vicious cycle, the truth is it rarely happens, even for top models like Sara Sampaio.
-Though many would assume someone who travels the world for work and has a fanbase of her own actually has time to get caught in the unhealthy trappings of social media, the reality is quite the opposite.
+Even top models like Sara Sampaio can get caught in this vicious cycle.
+Though many would assume someone who travels the world for work and has a fan base of her own actually has time to get caught in the unhealthy trappings of social media, the reality is quite the opposite.

-While catching up with the Moroccanoil Beauty Ambassador at a launch event for the brand’s Night Body Serum, the Portuguese beauty opened up about a years-long journey to taking better care of herself from the inside-out.
+While catching up with the Moroccanoil Beauty Ambassador at a launch event for the brand’s Night Body Serum, the Portuguese beauty opened up about a years-long journey to taking better care of herself from the inside out.

 “I think self-care comes in all different shapes.
 For me, it’s taking care of yourself mentally.
 It’s not just about physicality,” she said.
-“It’s being kind to yourself; taking to rest, to eat, to sleep.
+“It’s being kind to yourself; taking time to rest, to eat, to sleep.
 Just making sure you take care of yourself in all parts of life.”

 Ahead, the catwalker offers a snapshot of all the things she does to ensure her self-care routine stays on point; from regular workouts to captivating reads and regular social media breaks.